Self-realization IN YOGA

 BONUS 4

-2 YEARS OF LIVE ONLINE MONTHLY CLASSES
+1 YEAR OF LIVE ONLINE MONTHLY CLASSES

 You’ll have access to monthly live classes with Giridhari Das, to share your questions and views on the Gita and the yoga path in general.
 The classes are recorded and made available for future reference for the duration of the course.